wrightmat/dnd-eberron/other/Draconic Tribes.md

 **Goal**: Release Khyber
  - [ ]

-†Some dragon tribes, such as the white dragons (least intelligent and mostly just territorial and ferocious) and the other gem dragons, don't have their own distinct plot progressions.
+† Some dragon tribes, such as the white dragons (least intelligent and mostly just territorial and ferocious) and the other gem dragons, don't have their own distinct plot progressions.

 ### References